Chemical oxygen iodine laser: History and applications

 COIL was developed by the US Air Force in 1977, for military purposes.
 However, its properties make it useful for industrial processing as well; the beam is focusable and can be transferred by an optical fiber, as its wavelength is not absorbed much by fused silica but is well absorbed by metals, making it suitable for laser cutting and drilling.
 Rapid cutting of stainless steel and hastelloy with a fiber-coupled COIL has been demonstrated.
 In 1996, TRW Incorporated managed to get a continuous beam of hundreds of kilowatts of power that lasted for several seconds.

 RADICL, Research Assessment, Device Improvement Chemical Laser, is a 20 kW COIL laser tested by the United States Air Force in around 1998.

 COIL is a component of the United States' military airborne laser and advanced tactical laser programs.
-On February 11, 2010, this weapon was successfully deployed to shoot down a missile off the central California coast in a test conducted with a laser aboard a Boeing 747 that took off from the Point Mugu Naval Air Warfare Center (for more details, see Boeing YAL-1).
+On February 11, 2010, this weapon was successfully deployed to shoot down a missile off the central California coast in a test conducted with a laser aboard a Boeing 747 that took off from Edwards Air Force Base (for more details, see Boeing YAL-1).